Birds of a Feather Hunt Better Together - Science Sushi

 African penguins regularly form large groups at sea, corralling small baitfishes into balls.
 But such behaviors require a certain mass of animals, so scientists have worried that as populations dwindle, the animals may suffer from the loss of their numbers, a phenomenon scientists refer to as an Allee effect.
 “However, little is known on the range of foraging strategies employed by this species and, as is the case for all penguins, there is no information on the potential benefits associated with group foraging,” the authors of the new study explain.

 To get a closer look at the animals’ foraging behaviors, the scientists equipped 12 adult birds from the Stony Point colony with back-mounted cameras.
-The video footage allowed for the scientists to record feeding events as well as hunting strategies.
+The video footage allowed the scientists to record feeding events as well as hunting strategies.
 They could then compare how successful the animals were when they hunted alone or in groups.

 As the researchers combed through nearly 14 hours of video, they watched the penguins search for food, chase down prey, and preen one another at sea.
 The penguins were most successful at catching fish when they worked as a team, driving schools of anchovy into tight balls near the surface (a feeding behavior often seen in dolphins).
 The penguins easily picked off any adventurous anchovies that attempted to break away from the school.
-Overall, penguins were about twice as successful when hunting as a team than by themselves, but they only were observed hunting in groups about 1/3 of the time.
+Overall, penguins were about twice as successful when hunting as a team than by themselves, but they were only observed hunting in groups about 1/3 of the time.

 The clear advantage to group hunting seen in this study underscores the importance of conservation efforts.
 “The facilitative benefits of group foraging as shown for penguins from Stony Point may be compromised under smaller populations,” the authors explain, suggesting the animals may indeed already be suffering from Allee effects.
 “Historically, at a time when populations were significantly larger than today, the majority of African penguins recorded at sea were in groups,” so the infrequency of group hunting observed may be because populations are already too small — “a reflection of sub-optimal conditions.”